What is ovarian cancer?

-Ovarian cancer and its treatment can impact your sexual health negatively.
-This may be direct side effects such as pain during sex, vaginal dryness or more systemic symptoms, such as hair loss, nausea, fatigue, and pain.
+Ovarian cancer and its treatment can impact your sexual health negatively, this may be direct side effects such as pain during sex, vaginal dryness or more systemic symptoms, such as hair loss, nausea, fatigue, and pain.

 You can have a fulfilling sex life even with ovarian cancer.
 Some side effects of treatment can be addressed through medication, exercises, or therapy and counseling.
 Open communication with your partner can improve your sex life.

-You should speak with your oncologist and gynaecologist about your concerns regarding ovarian cancer and complications related to sex.
+You should speak with your oncologist and gynecologist about your concerns regarding ovarian cancer and complications related to sex.
 The doctor can help reduce the impact of treatment on your sex life and improve your sexual health during and after treatment.